PaperMtn/slack-watchman/README.md

   -d                    Look for dates of birth
   -pn                   Look for passport numbers
   -tw                   Look for Twitter keys
+  -fb                   Look for Facebook secret keys and access tokens
   ```

 You can run Slack Watchman to look for everything: